-We, the journalists of The Virginian-Pilot and the Daily Press, are uniting to form a union.
+We, the journalists of The Virginian-Pilot, Daily Press, Virginia Gazette and Tidewater Review have united to form a union.

 Some of us have ties to the Tidewater region that go back decades while others have recently adopted it as home.
 But all of us care about the communities we cover and our vital mission as journalists to tell its stories, hold the powerful accountable and expose corruption.

 And while we all strive for the highest standards, the lack of stability we face is making our vital work even more difficult.
-This is why we are forming a union.
+This is why we formed a union.

 We are tired of watching talented young staffers and deeply-rooted veterans leave our ranks rather than suffer through years of ever-eroding benefits, stagnant pay and constant cutbacks; we are tired of the unilateral decisions made by distant corporate owners who do not have an understanding of, nor a stake, in our communities; we are tired of doing more with less.